 We all know the classic lunge, but you probably haven’t tried these 10 lunge variations.
-They will shape and sculpt every inch of your calves, thighs and butt like never before.
+Use them to spice up your workout.

 (Also read: How to Do Lunges Without Hurting Your Knees)